micmejia/bible-dump/NKJV/Exodus/Exod 32.md

 ###### 1
-Now when the people saw that Moses delayed coming down from the mountain, the people gathered together to Aaron, and said to him, "Come, make us [^a]gods that shall go before us; for _as for_ this Moses, the man who brought us up out of the land of Egypt, we do not know what has become of him."
+Now when the people saw that Moses delayed coming down from the mountain, the people gathered together to Aaron, and said to him, "Come, make us gods that shall go before us; for _as for_ this Moses, the man who brought us up out of the land of Egypt, we do not know what has become of him."

 ###### 2
 And Aaron said to them, "Break off the golden earrings which _are_ in the ears of your wives, your sons, and your daughters, and bring _them_ to me."